sphinx-labs/sphinx/docs/cli-existing-project.md

 You'll need to update the following fields in this template:
 * Enter your address in the `owners` array.
 * Enter your Sphinx Organization ID in the `orgId` field.
 It's a public field, so you don't need to keep it secret.
 You can find it in the Sphinx UI.
-* If you'd like to deploy on networks other than Sepolia, Optimism Sepolia, and Arbitrum Sepolia, update the `testnets` array.
-You can find a list of valid fields in the [Sphinx Configuration Options reference](https://github.com/sphinx-labs/sphinx/blob/main/docs/configuration-options.md#network-testnets).

 ## 7. Add environment variables